QCrypt/website-2021/content/online-conference.md

 4. We will upload your talk to our [YouTube channel](https://www.youtube.com/channel/UClpn9CxuZPHw3nzhdv0m3Hw) and make it available from our webpage.

 ## Instructions for authors of accepted posters
 1. We ask the authors of each accepted poster to prepare their poster and save it to a pdf file by the deadline of **Monday, 3 August 2020**.

-2. Set the file name of the poster to be ‘Poster’ followed by the submission number followed by the last name of the presenting author (e.g. Poster123Smith.pdf).
+2. **(updated 4 Aug 2020) Set the file name of the poster to be ‘QCrypt2020Poster’ followed by the three-digit submission number (suitably padded with leading 0s) followed by the last name of the presenting author (e.g. QCrypt2020Poster012Smith.pdf).**

 3. Upload the poster to https://surfdrive.surf.nl/files/index.php/s/SerEi1nOmmxNP0s.